The endless barrels of G-Land

 "Money Trees" is the next section of the wave and is also the most consistent surf area of the reef.
 The spot is famous for its fast wave faces, as well as the emerald green and almond shaped barrels.

 "Launching Pads" is comes next.
 This is a more demanding wave, in which barrels get bigger.
-Its name derives from the take-off point leading into "Speedies", a few 70 metres down the reef.
+Its name derives from the take-off point leading into "Speedies", a few 70 meters down the reef.
 It could mean one of the longest barrels of your life.

 "Speedies" is definitely famous for its long spinning barrels.
 This surf spot truly says all about G-Land.
 If you score it on "the day", you'll understand why.